Charity GDPR Compliance with the Charitylog CRM

-The General Data Protection Regulation will come into force in May 2018.
+The General Data Protection Regulation came into force in May 2018.

-It will still apply even though Britain is leaving the European Union.
+It still applies even though Britain has left the European Union.

 It applies to any organisation processing and holding personal data.
 Personal data is any information related to a natural person, that can be used to directly or indirectly identify the person.
 It can be anything from a name, an email address, bank details, posts on social networking websites, medical information, or a computer IP address.

-As a charity, the way in which you handle and process data will be affected by this regulation when it comes into force.
-GDPR requires:
+As a charity, the way in which you handle and process data will be affected by this regulation.
+Charity GDPR requires:

 - Unambiguous or explicit consent, which may be service-specific